-Examiners will have this Core Reading when setting the examinations.
-In preparing for examinations, students are recommended to work through past examination questions and will find additional tuition helpful.
-The Core Reading will be updated each year to reflect changes in the Syllabus, to reflect current practice, and in the interest of clarity.
+In preparing for examinations, students are recommended to work through past examination questions and may find additional tuition helpful.
+The Core Reading is updated annually to reflect any changes to the syllabus and current practice as well as for continuous improvement.